The Short-ish of It

 Slow going is still going

-To say that it's been slow going is unequivocally true; to say that it feels like we're not going anywhere at all is an occasional literal utterance in our virtual coffee conversations, state-of-the-business summit discussions, or company chat.
+To say that it's been slow going is unequivocally true; to say that it feels like we're not going anywhere at all is something we've actually said in our virtual coffee chats.
 But we are going, it's just hard to see sometimes.

 Maybe my epiphanies are really made of broad common wisdom that, eventually, I figure out how to incorporate (or reincorporate) into a specific moment of my life.
 Regardless, Cal Newport had sparked one for Go Between — and he had a few more thoughts for us.